Importance of Ecosystem - Everything You Should Know

 What is an Ecosystem?

-An ecosystem is a biological community of living beings that interact with the physical environment and other nonliving components.
+An ecosystem is a biological community of living beings that interact with the physical environment and other non-living components.
 It can also be defined as the communication or interaction chain between living organisms and their surroundings.

 People also Read: